Explore what it means to be human from a variety of disciplinary perspectives

 This program provides innovative research skills in Humanities disciplines, informed by traditional and new perspectives.
 It also highlights new awareness of the relevance of digital research tools in the Humanities.
 It fosters a learning environment that enables students to develop skills in problem solving, making convincing arguments, and intercultural awareness.

-At the conclusion of this program, students will have developed written, oral and digital research and communication skills that are vital for success in the Bachelor of Arts and a range of potential career paths.
+At the conclusion of this program, you will have developed written, oral and digital research and communication skills that are vital for success in the Bachelor of Arts and a range of potential career paths.
 They will also have demonstrated foundational understanding of the role of the Humanities in knowledge creation and ethical problem solving.

 We acknowledge the traditional owners upon whose ancestral lands the University of Newcastle campuses stand.